gracemcken/the-cave/README.md

 Preferred weapon function gets confused due to uppercase or lower case entry by player | Resolved | Changed so player only types in lowercase | ![dagger-bug](readme_docs/bug_screenshots/dagger_bug.png) ![dagger-bug2](readme_docs/bug_screenshots/dagger_bug2.png)
 Error when attempting to run stat.roll_luck in luck_fail() functions | Resolved | Was missing () | ![luck_bug](readme_docs/bug_screenshots/roll_luck_bug.png)
 ## Known Issues
+- I am unsure how the game would work if more than one person tried to play at the same time.
+I believe because one person would overwrite the info of the other it would cause issues.

 # Deployment